stolet/chamelio/README.md

 Chamelio tests are located in the `tests/` directory.
 To run all the tests execute the command `meson test -C build -v` from the Chamelio directory.
-Note that some tests need to start Chamelio, which needs sudo access.
+Note that some tests start Chamelio, which needs sudo access.
 To run an invididual test suite execute `meson test -C build test-name -v`

 Chamelio tests